Edward Gierek

-Despite dragging Poland into financial and economic decline, Edward Gierek is fondly remembered for his patriotism and modernization policies; over 1.8 million flats were constructed to house the growing population, and he is also responsible for initiating the production of Fiat 126 in Poland and the erection of Warszawa Centralna railway station, the most modern European station at the time of its completion in 1975.
-Numerous aphorisms and sayings were popularized under his term, in particular the ones referring to the food shortages were later promoted by Ronald Reagan.
+Gierek is fondly remembered for his patriotism and modernization policies despite dragging Poland into financial and economic decline; over 1.8 million flats were constructed to house the growing population, and he was also responsible for initiating the production of the Fiat 126 car in Poland, and the construction of Warszawa Centralna railway station, the most modern European station at the time of its completion.
+Numerous aphorisms and sayings were popularized during his term; those referring to food shortages were later promoted by Ronald Reagan.

 Youth and early career

-Edward Gierek was born in Porąbka, now part of Sosnowiec, into a coal mining family.
-He lost his father to a mining accident in a pit at the age of four.
+Edward Gierek was born in Porąbka, now part of Sosnowiec, into a coal-mining family.
+His father was killed in an accident at a pit when he was four.
 His mother remarried and emigrated to northern France, where he lived from the age of 10 and worked in a coal mine from the age of 13.
-Gierek joined the French Communist Party in 1931 and in 1934 was deported to Poland for organizing a strike.
+Gierek joined the French Communist Party in 1931, and in 1934 was deported to Poland for organizing a strike.
 After completing compulsory military service in Stryi in southeastern Poland (1934–1936), Gierek married Stanisława Jędrusik, but was unable to find employment.
-The Giereks went to Belgium, where Edward worked in the coal mines of Waterschei, contracting pneumoconiosis (black lung disease) in the process.
+The Giereks went to Belgium, where Edward worked in the coal mines of Waterschei, where he contracted pneumoconiosis (black lung disease).
 In 1939 Gierek joined the Communist Party of Belgium.
 During the German occupation, he participated in communist anti-Nazi Belgian resistance activities.
 After the war Gierek remained politically active among the Polish immigrant community.
 He was a co-founder of the Belgian branch of the Polish Workers' Party (PPR) and a chairman of the National Council of Poles in Belgium.